KyleAMathews/react-spinkit/README.md

 ## CSS
-If you use [Webpack](http://webpack.github.io) and the [css-loader](https://github.com/webpack/css-loader) to build your project, then the css for each spinner is automatically required.
+If you use [Webpack](http://webpack.github.io) and the [css-loader](https://github.com/webpack/css-loader) to build your project, then the css for each spinner is automatically required (by adding `cssRequire` as a prop).

 Otherwise, you'll need to include the necessary css for each spinner you use from `/css`.